madhubandru/Text-based-search-engine/README.md

 <b>11. cosine_similarity.py :</b> This pyhton file is used to process a input query provided by user and provide the results that matching the query.

 <b>12. preprocess_data.py :</b> This python file is used to process both input data file and input provided by user query.
-Following functions are included in this file.<br>
+Following functions are included in this file.<br><br>
     1.lower case conversion<br>
     2.stop words removal<br>
     3.removing punctuations<br>